MechaNeurons/fuzzy-logic-rs/docs/docs/doc1.md

 there are two ways to add new rules `add_or` and `add_and`.
 The relations vec is defined as in a rule how the inputs interact with each other.

-You can change the weight to a value between [0.0,1.0]
+You can change the weight to a value between [0.0 1.0].

+You can complement(i.e. `is not`) a membership function or a range by adding a `-` sign in front of it.

 ## aggregation.rs